-The project aimed to strengthen the managerial, operational and administrative capacities of capacity of non-governmental organisations (NGOs) throughout the ESC region so that they are more effective and sustainable and can contribute to improved development outcomes.
+The project aimed to strengthen the managerial, operational and administrative capacities of non-governmental organisations (NGOs) throughout the ESC region so that they are more effective and sustainable and can contribute to improved development outcomes.

-The Local Capacity for Local Solutions project, targeted ten (10) project countries working in the focal areas of Environment, HIV/AIDS, Youth/Citizen Security and LGBTI.
+The Local Capacity for Local Solutions project targeted ten (10) project countries working in the focal areas of Environment, HIV/AIDS, Youth/Citizen Security and LGBTI.
 These countries included: 1) Antigua and Barbuda; 2) Barbados; 3) Dominica; 4) Grenada; 5) Guyana; 6) St. Kitts and Nevis; 7) St. Lucia; 8) St. Vincent and the Grenadines; 9) Suriname; and 10) Trinidad and Tobago.

 Objectives of Project: